Skip to content

 NCLC, CT DEEP, and NCC hope that the bats of Tory’s Cave are resistant to WNS or will survive its spread and help populations recover.
 Bats play many important roles in the ecosystem, including pollinating flowers, spreading seeds, and controlling insect populations.
 Some species can capture 500 to 1,000 mosquitoes in a single hour, as well as other insects that can damage forests and crops.

-Tory’s Cave preserve still offers trails and is a central access point to Northwest Connecticut Land Conservancy’s Eleanor and Howard Hunt Nature Preserve and the 6-mile Housatonic Range Trail which is part of the Connecticut Forest and Park Association Blue-Blazed Hiking Trail System.
+Tory’s Cave Preserve still offers trails and is a central access point to Northwest Connecticut Land Conservancy’s Eleanor and Howard Hunt Nature Preserve and the 6-mile Housatonic Range Trail, which is part of the Connecticut Forest and Park Association Blue-Blazed Hiking Trail System.

 The Eleanor and Howard Hunt Nature Preserve